 In foreign markets, the ST205 Celica GT-Four contained a powerful 250 horsepower 3S-GTE 2.0-liter turbo four-cylinder engine.
 The all-wheel drive vehicle performed well at the World Rally Championships, and it’s more reasonably priced than some of the other cars on the list.

 – 1993-94 Mercedes 500SEL

 The U.S. version contained a 5.0-liter V8, which produced 315 hp, but the European model had much more power.

 – 1994 Audi RS2 Avant

 This is a wagon, but its turbocharged inline five-cylinder engine, 300 horsepower gets it from 0 to 60 mph in under five seconds.

 With a top speed of 160 mph and accelerating from 0 to 60 mph in under six seconds, this car is designed for speed.
 The engine is a twin-turbo V6.

 When importing foreign cars, especially those that are decades old, be sure to have a mechanic check it out.
 Repairs and updates can be expensive and more in-depth, which may require a specialist.
-Contact us online or call a Mercedes mechanic in Denver to schedule an appointment with your new toy!
+Get in touch with Paddock Imports today!
+Give us a call at 303-825-5700 and one of our expert import mechanics will get you set up to schedule a service appointment with your new toy!